nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `INDEX [s/SURVEYS]... [t/TAGS]...`

 - At least one of the optional fields has to be provided.
-- Able to append multiple surveys and tags in a single command.
+- Able to unappend multiple surveys and tags in a single command.
 - Fields must be non-empty.

 Example: `unappend 1 s/Food Survey s/Environment Survey t/friend t/student`